 The main base of Russia’s Armed forces in South Ossetia is the 4th Military Base on the western outskirts of capital Tskhinvali.
 This vast complex opened in February 2009, together with residential housing north from the base.
 In 2011 expansion took place on a free plot north from the base compound, and various minor expansion within the existing perimeters of the base.

 In 2012 construction of a compound with family apartments was finished just south-east from the main base, and in 2013 a military compound was constructed within a city block.
 A substantial enlargement took place in 2015 on the west side of the base.
 The capacity of the base is estimated at 4.000 troops.
+According to an official statement in April 2020 more than 450 South Ossetians serve at the 4th Military base under Russian command.

 Java (or Dzau in Russian and Ossetian references) is the main town of the Java / Dzau district in central South Ossetia on an important junction of roads.
 It is also on the route from the Roki tunnel on the Russian border, the sole access road from Russia.
 The town is outside of the 15 km conflict zone as determined by the JCC, and was under control of the South Ossetians by the time the 2008 war broke out.